michals92/viaCRM-modul/tests/README.md

-# Tests for AutoCRM
+# Tests for ViaCRM

-This directory contains tests for the AutoCRM project.
+This directory contains tests for the ViaCRM project.

 ## Unit Tests